Reminder: MLTnews sponsoring candidate coffee July 6 for school board candidates | MLTnews.com

-MLTnews, Lynnwood Today and My Edmonds News are sponsoring a meet-the-candidates coffee Thursday, July 6 for those candidates who will appear on the Aug.
+My Edmonds News, Lynnwood Today and MLTnews are sponsoring a meet-the-candidates coffee Thursday, July 6 for those candidates who will appear on the Aug.
 1 primary election ballot.

 Doors will open at 6 p.m.
 The event will begin promptly at 6:30 p.m. at the Aloha Cafe, 6808 196th St. S.W., Lynnwood.